 The rule of thumb is to order 10-15% over what you think you need.
 Something to keep in mind is to send one invitation per household, plus extras for keepsakes, forgotten guests, or incorrect addresses.
 If you are hand addressing envelopes, mistakes inevitably happen, so be sure to order extra envelopes because reprints are costly.

 Yes.
 Once an estimate is prepared and contract is signed, a non-refundable retainer is required before any design work begins.
 This retainer is applied to the final balance which will be due before the order goes to print.
-Please allow approximately 4-6 weeks for printing and assembly after final design is approved.

-In addition to cash, we accept payments by check, Paypal, Stripe and Square via our online invoicing system.
+We accept payments by check, Paypal, Stripe and Square via our online invoicing system.
 All major credit cards are accepted.

 Absolutely not.
 If you see a design you love from someplace else, we recommend you contact that company and order directly from them.

 Because of the custom nature of our products, we do not offer refunds.
 This is why we require approval of your artwork before printing.
-By approving, you’ve accepted full responsibility for the information, typographic errors, phone numbers, addresses. etc. If you find errors after art is approved, you may ask for a reprint.
+By approving, you’ve accepted full responsibility for the information, colors, typographic errors, phone numbers, addresses. etc. If you find errors after art is approved, you may ask for a reprint.
 Charges will apply.